ufs-community/land-DA_workflow/doc/source/BackgroundInfo/TechnicalOverview.rst

 Four levels of support have been defined for :term:`UFS` applications, and the Land DA System operates under this paradigm:

-* **Level 1** *(Pre-configured)*: Prerequisite software libraries are pre-built and available in a central location; code builds; full testing of model.
+* **Level 1** *(Preconfigured)*: Prerequisite software libraries are pre-built and available in a central location; code builds; full testing of model.
 * **Level 2** *(Configurable)*: Prerequisite libraries are not available in a centralized location but are expected to install successfully; code builds; full testing of model.
 * **Level 3** *(Limited-test platforms)*: Libraries and code build on these systems, but there is limited testing of the model.
 * **Level 4** *(Build-only platforms)*: Libraries and code build, but running the model is not tested.

 Level 1 Systems
 ==================
-Preconfigured (Level 1) systems for Land DA already have the required external libraries available in a central location via :term:`spack-stack` and the :term:`jedi-bundle` (Skylab |skylabv|).
+Preconfigured (Level 1) systems for Land DA already have the required external libraries available in a central location via :term:`spack-stack` and the :term:`jedi-bundle` (|skylabv|).
 Land DA is expected to build and run out-of-the-box on these systems, and users can download the Land DA code without first installing prerequisite software.
 With the exception of the Land DA container, users must have access to these Level 1 systems in order to use them.
 For the most updated information on stack locations, compilers, and MPI, users can check the :land-wflow-repo:`build and run version files <tree/develop/versions>` for their machine of choice.

 .. _stack-compiler-locations: